 - Software requirements - It is essential for students to have reliable internet access in order to participate in and complete your units, regardless of whether they contain an on campus attendance or intensive school component.
 For additional information please visit UNE Hardware Requirements: https://www.une.edu.au/current-students/support/it-services/hardware

 Textbook information is not available until approximately 8 weeks prior to the commencement of the Teaching period.

 Textbook requirements may vary from one teaching period to the next.

 As a participant in and a student of society, it is important that you understand the power structures that privilege certain cohorts and limit others, and how they do so.
 In this subject you will explore sociological approaches to social inequality and difference in terms of key social variables including class and status, race and ethnicity, gender and sexuality, and age.
 Drawing on a range of debates, theories and empirical research around prejudice and discrimination, social justice and citizenship, globalisation and development, health and illness, social movements and social policy, you will consider ways in which inequalities are produced, reproduced and experienced.
-In this unit, the focus is on both Australian and global inequalities.
+In this subject, the focus is on both Australian and global inequalities.

 - Critical Reading Essay (30%)

 - Online Portfolio (30%)

 Current study term: 25 Jun 23 to 06 Oct 23

 Check the learning management system (LMS) of your university for textbook details.